Helping millions of people navigate the world of technology.

 Choosing a stricter power usage profile for your laptop may also cause Windows to disable the drivers powering your USB devices.
 When that happens, your USB device might disconnect randomly.
-Here’s how you can avoid that.
+Here’s how to avoid that.

-Step 1: Right-click on the Start button and select Device Manager from the list.
+Step 1: Right-click on the Start icon > select Device Manager from the list.

 Step 2: Double-click Universal Serial Bus controllers to expand it.
-Right-click on your USB driver and select Properties.
+Right-click on your USB driver > select Properties.

 Repeat the above steps to disable the power-saving option for other USB drivers.
-After that, restart your PC and try using your USB device to check if the issue is still there.
+After that, restart your PC and try using your USB device to check if the issue persists.

 The USB selective suspend feature allows Windows to suspend USB ports on your PC to save power.
-This can also lead to USB devices disconnecting and reconnecting issues.
+This can also lead to issues like USB devices disconnecting and reconnecting on Windows.
 Hence, it’s best to disable this feature.

 Step 1: Press the Windows key + S to open the search menu, type edit power plan, and press Enter.